webandco/neos-dev-tools/README.md

 The method `BacktraceService::getCaller()` returns caller file, line, class and method for a given method and class and uses `Neos\Flow\Error\Debugger`.

-WIP: The goal is that, for example, `$this->backtraceService->getCaller(__FUNCTION__, self::class);` ignores the interfering aspects or proxy magic from FLOW and returns the caller for the current method.

-The method is still work in progress and will surely be refactored in the future.

 ##### Log format mixing in one line